Updated: Jan 17

-It is remarkable what my grandmother accomplished.
 Like her mother, my great-grandma Narvell Vesey, she was intelligent and resilient.
 My grandma Vondell favored her mother.
 They shared the same long sandy-brown hair and high cheekbones.

 Some of my fondest memories of my grandma Vesey was how she made hair grease in her kitchen to grow our hair.
 It had the scent of peppermint.